rs-station/reciprocalspaceship/docs/api/index.rst

 Summary Statistics
 ------------------

-Summary statistics from data reduction that can be computed from ``rs.DataSet`` objects.
+Summary statistics that can be computed from ``rs.DataSet`` objects.

 .. currentmodule:: reciprocalspaceship
 .. autosummary::